tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Joss refers to a form of fate or luck, often tied to the whims of the gods or cosmic forces.
 The term is commonly used in Southern China, Hong Kong, and among overseas Chinese communities.
 People may refer to someone as having “good joss” or “bad joss” depending on their luck.
 Incense offerings (called joss sticks) are burned in temples to communicate with the gods and ask for good fortune.

   - #### Old Friend Status
     - The phrase "old friend" (老朋友 / Lǎo péngyǒu) carries deep significance.
 Someone who is referred to as an "old friend" is more than just a long-time acquaintance; they are a trusted ally, someone with whom one has shared history, loyalty, and favors.
-Relationships in Chinese culture are built on guanxi (关系), a system of personal connections, trust, and mutual obligation.
+Relationships in Chinese culture are built on Guānxì (关系), a system of personal connections, trust, and mutual obligation.
 "Old friends" are expected to help each other, often without needing to ask.

   - #### Concept of Yin and Yang
     - Yin and Yang (阴阳) represent duality and balance.
 Everything in the universe is governed by these complementary forces.
 Yin is passive, feminine, and dark, while Yang is active, masculine, and bright.
 The harmony of these forces is essential to maintaining balance in life, health, and nature.